Scepter00/hng12-stage0-api/README.md

 # HNG12 Stage 0 - Public API

 ## Description
-This is a simple public API for HNG12 Stage 0 backend task.
+This is a simple public API created as part of the HNG12 Stage 0 backend task.
+The API returns basic information, including the email used for registration, the current datetime in ISO 8601 format (UTC), and the GitHub URL of the project's codebase.

 ## Tech Stack
 - Java